 The students who succesfully go through the programme receive certificates and are given the opportunity to participate in a national competition with the other trainees across the country for organizing and conducting a public event about the main online risks and the ways for combating them, targeted at their peers.
 The students divide into cyberscout squads in order to implement their projects.
 The squads compete with each other, even if there are more than one squad in a school.
 A special jury selects the three best projects and awards the participant cyberscouts during The Safer Internet Day event in Sofia in February of the next year.
 In addition to the competition, the cyberscout squads are invited to participate in monthly gamified missions, which further hone their skills as cyberscouts.

 In 2015, the trainings were conducted in Smolyan, Vidin, Kula, Belogradchik, Bregovo, Shumen, Pleven, Milkovitsa, Cherven Bryag, Targovishte, Popovo, Antonovo, Omurtag, and Golyamo Gradishte.
 In 2016, the trainigs took place in Bozhurishte, Elena, Aheloi, Shabla, Panagyurishte, and Stara Zagora.
 The programme succesfully continues in 2017 in Pazardjik, Sofia, Oryahovo, Svishtov, Dalgopol, Rakovski, Radomir, Plovdiv, Elena, Belozem, and Kiustendil.
-Since the beginning of 2018, children from Sofia, Plovdiv, Karlovo, Kalofer, Koprivshtitsa, Asenovgrad, Gorna Oryahovitsa, Kubrat, Yambol, Dobrich, Gotse Delchev, Breznitsa, Ruse, Shumen, Targovishte and Silistra had been trained.
+In 2018, children from Sofia, Plovdiv, Karlovo, Kalofer, Koprivshtitsa, Asenovgrad, Gorna Oryahovitsa, Kubrat, Yambol, Dobrich, Gotse Delchev, Breznitsa, Ruse, Shumen, Targovishte and Silistra had been trained.
 The fifth season of the Cyberscout training programme has been launched in the begining of 2019.
 Until the end of March, 300 students from Axakovo, Sofia, Popovitsa, Plovdiv, Elin Pelin, Vratsa, Montana, Yakoruda, Septemvri and Staro Oryahovo joined the Cyberscouts' network.